-- Site Assessment and Characterization This is the current phase of activity, which includes the marine G&G surveys, environmental surveys, as well the deployment one or more environmental monitoring buoys.
-The Fisheries Communication Team will work with the regional fisheries community to promote awareness of the site assessment and characterization activities; the FCP will likely be updated several times during this phase of development. - Design and COP Preparation The Fisheries Communication Team will use the survey data fisheries inputs received to date to inform the wind farm facility layout (e.g., WTG and OSS foundations, inter-array cable and export cable routes).
-Continued engagement with the industry to review the layout and, if necessary, adjust.
-The FCP will continue to be refined as needed. - Construction and Installation Ahead of construction and installation activities, the FCP will be further refined and reviewed with the industry facilitate ongoing communication and engagement.

-- Operational Life Following construction, the FCP will continue to be updated during the operational life of the Project in order to address the changing needs of the industry. - Decommissioning Prior to the decommissioning, the FCP will be updated to address this final phase of the Project.
+- Site Assessment and Characterization -The marine G&G surveys are still being planned.
+Environmental surveys and environmental monitoring buoys will be deployed.
+The FCT will work with the regional fisheries community to promote awareness of the site assessment and characterization activities; the FCP will likely be updated several times during this phase of development. - Design and COP Preparation The FCT will use the survey data fisheries inputs to inform the wind farm facility layout (e.g., WTG and OSS foundations, inter-array cable, and export cable routes).
+Continued engagement with the industry will occur to review and, if necessary, adjust the layout.
+The FCP will continue to be refined as needed. - Construction and Installation Ahead of construction and installation activities, the FCP will be further refined and reviewed with the industry facilitate ongoing communication and engagement. - Operational Life Following construction, the FCP will continue to be updated during the operational life of the Project to reflect and address the changing needs of the industry. - Decommissioning Prior to the decommissioning, the FCP will be updated to address this final phase of the Project.